A couple of weeks ago, a healer shared the quote I’ve paraphrased below on Facebook:

 Know this: an ability to read people psychically does not confer permission to do so.

-Healers who read people in social settings are unprofessional, and quite often untrained in psychic awareness.
+Healers (and people) who read other people in social settings are quite often not professionally trained in psychic awareness.
 The leering quality of this behavior is especially toxic.
-When meeting someone socially, perhaps for the first time, it’s unlikely that they want to share deep, tender emotions and vulnerabilities.
+When meeting someone socially, perhaps for the first time, it’s unlikely the conversation is primed to veer into the sharing of deep, tender emotions and vulnerabilities.

-Psychics who read people continuously may not know how to avoid filtering the information they pick up through their own emotions, beliefs and judgments.
+Psychics who read people continuously may not have the acquired skill to avoid filtering the information they pick up through their own emotions, beliefs and judgments.
 Doing so skews accuracy in small, or perhaps, significant ways.

-Too often I hear healing practitioners say that they can’t help reading people, the ‘lights are always on’.
-I’ve taught psychic awareness — seeing, hearing, feeling, sensing, knowing, tasting and smelling energy — for more than 25 years.
+Too often I hear people say that they can’t help reading people, the ‘lights are always on’.
+I’ve taught psychic awareness — for more than 33 years.
 Trust me, there’s an off switch.

-When a practitioner studies psychic awareness, it requires deep inner work to refine perception.
+When studying psychic awareness, a lot of deep inner work gets done to refine perception.
 It’s difficult to master accurately reading others without doing this essential inner work to cultivate neutrality and non-attachment.

 Healers

-It is unethical and inappropriate to read people at a party, outing, chance encounter, over a cup of tea, or meet-and-greet with or without consent.
-If the person wants to be read, book an appointment.
+It is unethical and inappropriate to read people or at a party, outing, chance encounter, over a cup of tea, on social media, or a casual meet-and-greet with or without consent.
+If the person wants to be read, book an appointment!!

 Licensed therapists, doctors and other clinical professionals follow a code of ethics that applies to their professional practice and personal lives.
+They don’t diagnose or provide treatment strategies at cocktail parties and baseball games.
 Alternative healers are not exempt from ethical practice and appropriate conduct.

-If you experience this infringement, know that the healer is:
+If you experience this infringement, know that in spite of what may be good intentions, the other person is:

 The intersection of the New Age with alternative and complementary healing has created an efficacy void that frustrates practitioners who have done the hundreds of hours of work it takes to learn, apply and master modalities.

-Hopefully the information shared in this post will circulate widely and educate those in the healing field to further their learning.
+Hopefully the information shared in this post will educate those in the healing field to further their learning.
 Consumers may have increased ideas about discernment and their choice of resources.

 Recommended Course